Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types

 \paragraph{Inductive link prediction over new nodes (but not new relations).} Rule-induction methods~\citep{yang2015embedding,yang2017differentiable,meilicke2018fine,sadeghian2019drum} are inherently node-independent which aim to extract First-order Logical Horn clauses from the attributed multigraph.
 Recently, with the advancement of GNNs, various works~\citep{schlichtkrull2018modeling,teru2020inductive,galkin2021nodepiece,zhu2021neural,chenrefactor} have applied the idea of GNN in relational prediction to learn structural node/pairwise representation.
 Although all these methods can be used to perform {\em inductive link prediction over solely new nodes}, they can not handle new relation types in test.

-\paragraph{Inductive link prediction over both new nodes and new relations (with extra context).} Existing methods for querying triplets involving both new nodes and new relations generally assume access to extra context, such as generating language embedding for textual descriptions of unseen relation types~\citep{qin2020generative,geng2021ontozsl,Zha_Chen_Yan_2022,wang2021relational}, a shared background graph connecting seen and unseen relations (e.g., test graph has training relations~\citep{csr2022,chen2021topology,MaKEr}), or access to graph ontology~\citep{geng2023relational}.
+\paragraph{Inductive link prediction over both new nodes and new relations.} Existing methods for querying triplets involving both new nodes and new relations generally assume access to extra context, such as generating language embedding for textual descriptions of unseen relation types~\citep{qin2020generative,geng2021ontozsl,Zha_Chen_Yan_2022,wang2021relational}, a shared background graph connecting seen and unseen relations (e.g., test graph has training relations~\citep{csr2022,chen2021topology,MaKEr}), or access to graph ontology~\citep{geng2023relational}.
 Hence, these methods cannot be directly applied to test graphs that neither contain meaningful descriptive information of the unseen relation types (e.g., url links) nor connection with nodes and relation types seen in training.

-\paragraph{Inductive link prediction over both new nodes and new relations (no extra context).} We focus on this most general \ourtask task without additional context data (just the test graph structure is available during inference).
-To the best of our knowledge, InGram~\citep{ingram} is the first and only existing method capable of performing this task.
-The connection between InGram and our work has been described in \Cref{sec:positional,subsec:de-ingram}.
+To the best of our knowledge, InGram~\citep{ingram} and Ultra~\citep{galkin2023towards} are the only existing methods capable of performing \ourtask without additional context data (just the test graph structure is available during inference).
+InGram and Ultra introduce relation graphs to capture relational representations based on their interactions.
+The connection between these methods and our work has been described in \Cref{sec:positional,subsec:de-ingram}.